 Deferred income taxes reflect the net tax effects of loss and credit carryforwards and temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
+We remeasured certain deferred tax assets and liabilities based on the rates at which they are expected to reverse in the future, which includes the change in the federal rate to 21%.
 Significant components of our deferred tax assets for federal and state income taxes are as follows (in thousands):

 December 31,

-2016 2015
+2017 2016

 Deferred tax assets:

-Net operating loss carryforwards \$ 508,406 \$ 447,761
+Net operating loss carryforwards \$ 364,864 \$ 508,406

-Research and other credits 74,917 70,258
+Research and other credits 94,103 74,917

-Stock-based compensation 26,357 22,832
+Stock-based compensation 14,552 26,357

-Deferred revenue 23,035 29,658
+Property, plant and equipment 6,848 6,882

-Reserves and accruals 12,269 8,309
+Reserves and accruals 5,659 12,269

-Capitalized research expenses 11,587 12,440
+Capitalized research expenses 5,497 11,587

-Property, plant and equipment 6,882 6,451
+Deferred revenue 3,796 23,035

-Sale of future royalties 1,611 12,319
+Sale of future royalties 1,611

-Other 750 3,158
+Other 1,156 750

-Deferred tax assets before valuation allowance 665,814 613,186
+Deferred tax assets before valuation allowance 496,475 665,814

-Valuation allowance for deferred tax assets (665,514) (612,996)
+Valuation allowance for deferred tax assets (496,191) (665,514)

-Total deferred tax assets 300 190
+Total deferred tax assets 284 300

 Total deferred tax liabilities

-Net deferred tax assets \$ 300 \$ 190
+Net deferred tax assets \$ 284 \$ 300

 Realization of our deferred tax assets is dependent upon future earnings, if any, the timing and amount of which are uncertain.
 Because of our lack of U.S. earnings history, the net U.S. deferred tax assets have been fully offset by a valuation allowance.
-The valuation allowance increased by \$52.5 million and \$17.3 million during the years ended December 31, 2016 and 2015, respectively.
-The valuation allowance includes approximately \$35.6 million of income tax benefit at both December 31, 2016 and December 31, 2015 related to stock-based compensation and exercises prior to the implementation of the accounting guidance for stock-based compensation that will be credited to additional paid in capital when realized.
+The valuation allowance decreased by \$169.3 million during the year ended December 31, 2017 and increased by \$52.5 million and \$17.3 million during the years ended December 31, 2016 and 2015, respectively.
+The decrease in the valuation allowance for year ended December 31, 2017 is primarily due to the change in the federal rate.
+The valuation allowance includes approximately

+\$35.6 million of income tax benefit at both December 31, 2017 and December 31, 2016 related to stock-based compensation that will be included in income tax expense in our Consolidated Statement of Operations when realized.